 - PROTECT – Increasing risk assessment and anticoagulation of people diagnosed with AF.

-We have implemented the DETECT phase of this programme, supporting the drive to identify greater numbers of people living with AF through the distribution of AliveCor Kardia devices.
-The roll-out of this national programme is currently being evaluated by Wessex AHSN.
+We implemented the DETECT phase of this programme, supporting the drive to identify greater numbers of people living with AF through the distribution of AliveCor Kardia devices.
+The roll-out of this national programme was evaluated by Wessex AHSN.

 Once a patient has been detected as having AF, their risk of stroke can be reduced by taking anticoagulants.

 Don’t wait to anticoagulate (DWAC) is one model for improving rates of anticoagulation that was previously used in the West of England.
 It aims to inform patients with AF of the benefits of taking anticoagulant medication and features a range of toolkits for clinicians, pharmacists and patients to support shared decision making.
-Within the West of England, DWAC has been implemented in Gloucestershire and Bristol, North Somerset & South Gloucestershire.
-These projects are currently being evaluated by the University of the West of England.
+Within the West of England, DWAC was implemented in Gloucestershire and Bristol, North Somerset & South Gloucestershire.
+Read the evaluation of DWAC here.

-Wessex AHSN have developed this video, ‘Starting Anticoagulation with Jack’ to meet this need for patients, their family and carers after anticoagulants have been prescribed.
+Wessex AHSN developed the below video, ‘Starting Anticoagulation with Jack’ to help patients, their family and carers after anticoagulants have been prescribed.
 It explains about clotting and why abnormal clots can form as people age.
-The different types of medicines are shown, and Jack and his son talk about Jack’s concerns, side effects and sources of support.
+The different types of medicines are discussed, and Jack and his son talk about Jack’s concerns, side effects and sources of support.